MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 **Note**: It can take up to 24 hours for the settings to take effect.

-In this task you have learned how to block the Google Analytics app for your tenant.
+In this task, you have learned how to block the Google Analytics app for your tenant.

 #### Task 4 – Manage policy packages

 To avoid administrative overhead with managing large numbers of policies individually for groups of different users, you need to evaluate using policy packages to group policies into logical units.
-In this task you need to review the default policy packages and change a default policy package for first line workers.
+In this task, you need to review the default policy packages and change a default policy package for first-line workers.

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as **Joni Sherman**  (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-2. In left navigation of the Teams admin center, select **Policy packages**.
+2. In the left navigation of the Teams admin center, select **Policy packages**.

 3. On the **Policy packages** page, select **Frontline worker** policy package.